Finneas O'Connell: Songwriting and producing

 Finneas had written and produced his song "Ocean Eyes" originally for his band, and gave it to Eilish when her dance teacher asked them to write a song for a choreography.
 They posted the song on SoundCloud, garnering praise from various websites.
 Finneas's manager reached out to him in November 2015 to talk about Eilish's potential.
 Finneas then helped Eilish sign to the A&R company Platoon.
 He co-wrote and produced Eilish's debut EP Don't Smile at Me (2017), which peaked at number 14 on the US Billboard 200.
 Finneas also co-wrote and produced Eilish's debut studio album, When We All Fall Asleep, Where Do We Go?
 (2019), which debuted atop the US and UK charts.
-He won the 2020 Grammy Awards for Producer of the Year, Non-Classical; Record of the Year and Song of the Year for Eilish's "Bad Guy"; and Album of the Year and Best Engineered Album, Non-Classical for When We All Fall Asleep, Where Do We Go?
+He won the 2020 Grammy Awards for Producer of the Year, Non-Classical; Record of the Year and Song of the Year for Eilish's "Bad Guy"; and Album of the Year and Best Engineered Album, Non-Classical for When We All Fall Asleep, Where Do We Go?.
+Eilish's subsequent albums Happier Than Ever (2021) and Hit Me Hard and Soft (2024) were also co-written and produced by Finneas.

-He has also been known to work with Grammy winners the Coutinho twins.
+He has also been known to work with Grammy winners the Coutinho twins (Mason and Jules Coutinho).
 He produced the 2019 single "Lose You to Love Me" by Selena Gomez, which peaked at number one on the Billboard Hot 100, and two tracks on the 2019 album Romance by Camila Cabello.
 He also produced "Moral of the Story" by Ashe, and collaborated with John Legend on an unreleased song.
 O'Connell composed the score for the 2021 teen drama film The Fallout.